Kingdom of Africa

 The Kingdom of Africa was an extension of the frontier zone of the Kingdom of Sicily in the former Roman province of Africa (Ifrīqiya in Arabic), (Note: Before it was finally conquered by the Muslims, this province was reorganised as the Byzantine exarchate of Africa.) corresponding to Tunisia and parts of Algeria and Libya today.
 The main primary sources for the kingdom are Arabic (Muslim); (Note: All the Arabic sources can be found in Michele Amari, Biblioteca Arabo-Sicula (Rome and Turin: 1880).) the Latin (Christian) sources are scanter.
 (Note: According to Hubert Houben, since "Africa" was never mentioned in the royal title of the kings of Sicily, "one ought not to speak of a 'Norman kingdom of Africa.
 Rather, "[Norman Africa] really amounted to a constellation of Norman-held towns along coastal Ifrīqiya.")

-The Sicilian conquest of Africa began under Roger II in 1146–1148.
+While the island of Djerba was conquered by Roger II in 1135, conquests of mainland Africa started between 1146–1148.
 Sicilian rule consisted of military garrisons in the major towns, exactions on the local Muslim population, protection of Christians, and the minting of coin.
 The local aristocracy was largely left in place, and Muslim princes controlled the civil government under Sicilian oversight.
 Economic connections between Sicily and Africa, which were strong before the conquest, were strengthened, while ties between Africa and northern Italy were expanded.
 Early in the reign of William I, the Kingdom of Africa fell to the Almohad Caliphate (1158–1160).
 Its most enduring legacy was the realignment of Mediterranean powers brought about by its demise and the Siculo-Almohad peace finalised in 1180.